 Michelle and her family moved to Tucson in 2010 from Massachusetts.
 Shortly thereafter, she joined Tucson Waldorf School’s faculty.
 She picked up a class in the spring of their third grade year and carried them through eighth grade.
-Afterwards, she cycled back to take a first grade, which is now moving into sixth grade.
-Together with her experience at Terra Rose Charter School in Sedona and Tidewater Waldorf School in Maine, Michelle is completing her 15th year as a Waldorf class teacher.
+Afterwards, she cycled back to take a first grade, which is now moving into eighth grade.
+Together with her experience at Terra Rose Charter School in Sedona and Tidewater Waldorf School in Maine, Michelle has completed her 17th year as a Waldorf class teacher.
 She has a very diverse background with a degree in chemical engineering and experience in industry before staying home with her daughters.
 During her time at home, Michelle discovered and fell in love with Waldorf education through a parent-child class at the Cape Ann Waldorf School in Massachusetts.
 She became a Certified Waldorf Elementary teacher and worked for four years as a class teacher before taking time out to again focus on the family.
 During her time away, she completed a year-long foundations course in music where she learned to play the lyre.
 In addition to teaching, Michelle is a graduate of a program in Waldorf Remedial Education at Rudolf Steiner College, which she finds invaluable to her work as a class teacher.
+Michelle is pursuing graduate work that will lead to a Master of Arts in Transdisciplinary Healing Education from Antioch University.
 Michelle enjoys family outings, especially if they involve exploring nature or visiting museums, photography and animals.